creimers/cmsplugin_iconlist/README.md

 ## Customize avaliable icons

-In case you need other icons than the defaults, add ``ICON_LIST`` variable to settings like so:
+In case you need other icons than the defaults, add the ``ICON_LIST`` variable to settings like so:

 ```
 ICON_CHOICES = (